WELCOME & INTRODUCTION

 DPCP can be used with Minoxidil lotion – either 2 % of 5 %.
 Dr Donovan will tell you if he wants you to use minoxidil or not.

 DPCP can sometimes be used with other medications Dr. Donovan will prescribe if he feels it might be beneficial

-In general, you should think of DPCP like you would think of “poison ivy”.
+Dr. Donovan and his nurses will review the side effect of DPCP with patients who join the program.
+In general, one should think of DPCP like you would think of “poison ivy”.
 Any reaction you can get with poison ivy you can get with DPCP.

 Rash on the scalp – (this is expected)

 Swollen lymph nodes (swollen glands) on the neck – this is expected and not serious

 Full body rash if the DPCP is spread

 Pigmentation changes on the scalp – some areas lighter and some areas darker